eoyilmaz/stalker/docs/source/design.rst

 the system to have a flexible structure.

-There are two levels of expansion, the first level is the simplest one, by just adding different statuses, different assetTypes or these kind of things in which Stalker's current design is ready to.
+There are two levels of expansion, the first level is the simplest one, by just adding different statuses, different types or these kind of things in which Stalker's current design is ready to.
 This is expalined in `How To Customize Stalker`_